mathi123/shiny-octo-pancake/README.md

 ## Node Version

-The node version is indicated in .npmrc, and the pnpm version in package.json.
+The Node.js version is indicated in .npmrc, and the pnpm version in package.json.
 These versions are also used on CI/CD.
-Be carefull to run commands with pnpm, not your local npm version.
+Be careful to run commands with pnpm, not your local npm version.

 ## Testing